RTQA : Recursive Thinking for Complex Temporal Knowledge Graph Question Answering with Large Language Models

 Computation and Language

-Helps computers answer time-based questions accurately.
+Helps computers answer questions with time travel.

 Computation and Language

-Helps computers answer questions by checking facts.
+Helps computers answer tricky questions by finding facts.